ECS153/final-project-12am/README.md

 * [Significance and Result](#significance-and-result)

 ## General Info
 This is a project created by Team12AM, Huyen Pham, Linda Li, Tim Van and Liyin Li.
 It contains two main components.
-An frontend app which uses REACT Native and a Flask server as backend which encapsulates the two detection models.
+An frontend app which uses REACT Native and a Flask server as backend which encapsulates two detection models (Facial Recognition and Liveness Detection).
 User can test the project through running the Expo app on iOS/Android phone or running the flask app on desktop.

 ## Repo Structure
 ```